NuevoFoundation/workshops/content/english/sql_workshop/activity11/_index.md

 ### Task 11: Using the database called 'planet' with the column 'favorite_food', find out what to bring to the party!
 {{%notice tip%}}
 Hint: The command follows closely to the example above.

+BONUS: Combine the `COUNT()` and `GROUP BY` commands to show the number of cities that like each food

 {{%/notice%}}

 {{< rawhtml >}}